krls2020/laravel-tutorial/README.md

 zcli vpn up
 ```

-> 💡 **Note:** Now you can access your services dirrectly with hosname.
+> 💡 **Note:** Now you can access your services directly with hosname.
 Try http://app.zerops/ to verify connectivity.

 2. Select your project when prompted